 In India plant and tree leaf are used as medicine for the treatment of various disease including bacterial disease.
 They are rich source of anti-microbial agents.
 India is called the botanical garden of the world and is the largest producers of herbs.
 For thousands of years, plants have been used in Ayurveda, Siddha, Unani (Aiswarya et al., 2011).
 Plants are used as traditional medicine and pharmaceutical drugs by a large population of the world because of scarcity and high cost of orthodox medicine.
-Natural products have a dominant role in the development of drugs (Valli et al., 2016).
-Leaf extracts of Glycosmis pentaphylla (Pannal) and Macaranga peltata (Vatta) were used to synthesis nanoparticles.
+Natural products have a dominant role in the development of drugs.